ParriCode/parri_timer/README.md

 ![](https://github.com/ParriCode/parri_timer/blob/main/git_images/img2.png)

 ## program
-- the font installer its for linux y made it in(ubuntu)
+- the font installer its for linux and make in(ubuntu)
 - the root .py file is *init.py* , its open the installer and later the program
 ## contact
 You can contact with me using:
  - Email: theparri@protonmail.com
- - Discord: parri#6160